 On the other hand, the WiFi-based 12.9-inch iPad Pro comes with 4GB of RAM, 32GB, 128GB, or 256GB of storage, an A10X chip with 64‑bit architecture, and embedded M10 co-processor.
 Prices there start at a lower $800, making the iPad Pro a bit more enticing.
 No need to worry about choosing a processor or RAM, Apple just makes it easy with one chip.

 Enticing as it is, iOS 12 on the iPad still is more of a mobile phone OS, whereas the Windows 10 on the Surface Pro 6 can run full-blown photo and video editing software.
 Both platforms have benefits, with different strengths depending on the use case.
-While Windows 10 is a superior multitasking platform, iOS as a lot of great apps populate the App Store for tablet usage.
+While

 Both devices also come with options for a pen, or in Apple’s case, a pencil.
 These stylus’ aren’t included in the price of the devices and will count as a separate purchase.
 Specs considered, Apple Pencil and the Microsoft Surface Pen both accomplish the same inking and drawing tasks and work well across their OS.
 There are a few subtle latency differences and other specs differences between the two, but Apple doesn’t specify the sensitive levels on their pen to dive deeper.
 It’s still a nice bonus to have if you’re considering either one of the tablets.